 Personal information that you provide to the Government of Canada via social media account(s) is collected under the authority of the National Defence Act.
 This information is collected to capture conversations (e.g. questions and answers, comments, “likes”, retweets) between you and The Voxair.
 It may be used to respond to inquiries, or for statistical, evaluation and reporting purposes.
 Comments posted that violate Canadian law will be deleted and disclosed to law enforcement authorities.
 Comments that violate our rules of engagement will also be deleted.
 The personal information is included in Personal Information Bank Outreach Activities (PSU 938) .

-Improving your Experience on Government of Canada Websites
+Improving your Experience on The Voxair Website

 Digital Markers (including cookies)